Last updated on January 11th, 2024 at 12:42 pm

 Unfortunately, millions of people fall victim to fraud every year.
 Regularly reconciling your bank statements will help you notice any fraudulent charges.
 Thieves will typically charge a small debit amount to test, so look for unidentified charges of a few dollars.
 Catching this early can prevent you from dealing with more significant losses in the future.

-Even if the initial charge is a big one, catching it helps stop further damage, as it lets the bank or credit card company put a stop to future fraudulent charges.
+Even if the initial charge is a big one, identifying early helps stop further damage, as it lets the bank or credit card company put a stop to future fraudulent charges.